 What do you want to shoot?
 (It’s OK to use that word around here 😉)

-Whatever fires you up about using your camera – that’s our target.
-That's what we design your Personal Coaching around.
+Whatever fires you up about using your camera – that’s what we design your Personal Coaching around.
 There is no one-size-fits-all when it comes to customizing a Personal Coaching program for you.

-Only then do I design a path that leads to your success in photography.
+Only then do I design a path, with your input, that leads to you getting what you want from photography.

 What a Coaching Session Looks Like

-First, it's paced for you and your schedule.
-Not too fast, not too slow - it's just right.
+- First, we decide on the right pace for you and your schedule.
+Not too fast, not too slow – just right.

-You keep learning new tips, techniques and methods, following the path we chart together, then...
+- You keep learning new tips, tricks, techniques and methods, following the path we chart together.

-Between sessions I’m just a phone call away to answer questions.
+Between sessions I’m just a phone call away to answer your questions.

 So What’s Your Next Step?
 You have options.

-You can text.
-This gets us aware of each other, but doesn't accomplish much more than that.
+- You can text.
+This gets us aware of each other but accomplishes little more than that.

-You can email.
-This is actually slightly better than texting, but both lead to a phone call or, if local, a one-to-one visit.
+- You can email.
+This is much better than texting, but both lead to a phone call or, if local, a one-to-one visit.